 Please note that for Host Family Service Cases, the family's service case must match that of the Hosted Student.
 So, in the example above the student the family hosted in 2016 was a year-long student, but the family might have only hosted the student for a semester or another length of time.

 To learn more, you can click on the Service Ref. number and visit View Host Family Applications to read more about host family application stages.
 If you have questions, please contact your Team Development Specialist.

 Participant Service Cases (Sending Participants)

 Like Host Family Service Cases, individuals should have a new service case for each program of interest so that we can have history of their interest in going abroad.
 One important feature of Participant Service Cases is the IOC.
 IOC stands for International Olympic Code, and it is used to denote the country code of the program associated with the service case.

 Volunteering Service Cases

 Unlike Host Family and Participant Service Cases, Volunteering Service Cases are not linked to a year or program.
 Individuals interested in volunteering should only have one Volunteering Service Case which follows them through their interest, application, and registration and will be closed if they no longer wish to volunteer with AFS-USA or their registration expires.
 For more information on key parts of a Volunteering Service Case, please visit How to Check a Volunteer's Registration Status.
-If a person in your team has a closed Volunteering Service Case that needs to be re-opened, please contact firstname.lastname@example.org.
-Other questions related to volunteer registration can also be sent there or to your TDS.
+Any questions related to volunteer registration can also be sent to email@example.com or to your TDS.
 Thank you!